-Meanwhile, MPIC's net income is significantly affected by the recoverability of its goodwill, service concession assets (SCAs) not yet available for use, and SCA related to the West Zone Concession; the amortization of SCAs using the units-of-production (UOP) method; and revenue on water and sewerage services from the Metropolitan Waterworks and Sewerage System (MWSS) West Service Area.
+Meanwhile, MPIC's net income is significantly affected by the recoverability of its goodwill, service concession assets (SCAs) not yet available for use and the amortization of SCAs using the units-of-production (UOP) method.

-MPIC has SCAs not yet available for use, which are required to be tested for impairment at least annually and an investment in KM Infrastructure Holdings, Inc. ("KM Infra") which are tested for impairment due to its underperformance in meeting revenue targets for the past years.
-These are important to our audit because the impairment assessment of SCAs not available for use and investment in KM Infra involves significant management judgment and estimates.
+MPIC has goodwill and SCAs not yet available for use, which are required to be tested for impairment at least annually.
+These are important to our audit because the impairment assessment of SCAs not available for use involves significant management judgment and estimates.
 Moreover, the SCAs related to the toll roads, water and rail concession agreements of MPIC are being amortized using the UOP method.
 The UOP amortization method involves significant management judgment and estimates, particularly in determining the total expected traffic volume, the total estimated volume of billable water, and the total estimated rail ridership over the remaining periods of the concession agreements.
-In addition, water and sewerage service revenue recognition is significant to our audit because it is affected by the completeness of data captured during meter readings, which involves processing large volumes of data from multiple locations and different billing cut-off dates for different customers; propriety of the application of the relevant rates to the billable consumption of different customers classified as residential, semi-business, commercial or industrial; and reliability of the systems involved in processing bills and recording revenues.

 Moreover, the Group assesses the impairment of its investments in associates and joint ventures whenever events or changes in circumstances indicate that the carrying amounts of the investments may not be recoverable.
-As of December 31, 2023, the fair value of the Group's investment in MBTC based on the current market capitalization has declined compared to the carrying value of the investment, which is an impairment indicator.
-The assessment of the recoverable amount of the investment in MBTC requires significant judgment and involves estimation and assumptions about the revenue growth rate, terminal growth rate, and discount rate.
+As of December 31, 2024, the fair value of the Group's investment in MBTC based on the current market capitalization, and the book value of the Group's investment in MPIC based on the investee's net assets, has declined compared to the carrying value of the investment, which are impairment indicators.
+The assessment of the recoverable amount of the investment in MBTC and MPIC requires significant judgment and involves estimation and assumptions about the revenue growth rate, terminal growth rate, and discount rate.